tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 Based on all of these factors, I decided to put DITA authoring on pause and try a new tool with my documentation: [Jekyll](pubapis_jekyll.html).
 I've come to love using Jekyll, which allows you to work primarily in Markdown, leverage Liquid for conditional logic, and initiate builds directly from a repository.

-I realize that not everyone has the luxury of switching authoring tools, but when I made the switch, my company was a startup, and we had only 3 authors and a minimal amount of legacy content.
-I wasn't burdened by a ton of documentation debt or heavy processes, so I could innovate.
+I realize that not everyone has the luxury of switching authoring tools, but when I made the switch, my company was a startup, and we had only three authors and a minimal amount of legacy content.
+I wasn't burdened by a ton of documentation debt or cumbersome processes, so I could innovate.

 Jekyll is just one documentation publishing option in the API doc space.
 I enjoy working with Jekyll's [code-based approach](pubapis_docs_as_code.html), but there are [many different tools](pubapis_static_site_generators.html) and [publishing options](pubapis_hosting_and_deployment.html) to explore.
 That's what we'll dive into in this section.